-I am an evolutionary biologist who uses fast-growing bacteria to study fundamental questions regarding the maintenance of organismal traits under relaxed selection.
-I am also interested in the evolutionary potential of these traits once selection is introduced.
+I am an evolutionary biologist who uses bacteria to study fundamental questions regarding the maintenance of organismal traits under relaxed selection, and the evolutionary potential of these traits once selection is introduced.
 Specifically, I focus on the evolution of antibiotic resistance because of its profound relevance to public health.

 Maintenance and evolutionary potential of antibiotic resistance traits